-Causes vary depending on the location of the perforation, but injury can affect any part of the digestive system.
-Swallowed foreign bodies usually pass through a person without difficulty but occasionally become stuck and lead to perforation.
-Foreign bodies inserted through the anus may perforate the rectum.
+Causes of perforation of the digestive tract vary depending on the location of the perforation, but injury can affect any part of the digestive system.

 Perforation of the esophagus, stomach, or duodenum causes sudden severe pain, which may travel (radiate) to the shoulder.
 The person appears very ill, with rapid heart rate, sweating, and an abdomen that is tender and firm to the touch.
-Because perforation of the small or large intestine often occurs during the course of another painful condition, and is sometimes walled off, symptoms may be less dramatic and can be mistaken for a worsening of the original problem.
+Because perforation of the small or large intestine often occurs during the course of another painful condition (such as diverticulitis Diverticulitis Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
+Infection may or may not develop.
+Diverticulitis usually affects the large intestine (colon).
+Left lower abdominal... read more or appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
+Often a blockage inside the appendix causes the appendix to become inflamed and infected.
+Abdominal pain, nausea, and fever are common... read more ), and because the leaking contents are sometimes contained within a small area in the abdominal cavity without spreading further, symptoms may be less dramatic and can be mistaken for a worsening of the original problem.

 In all types of perforation, the person usually has nausea, vomiting, and loss of appetite.

 The doctor usually takes x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
 Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more of the chest and abdomen, which may show air that has leaked from the digestive system, a sure sign of perforation.